Specific Behavioral Health Program Requirements

 - Initiate the development of the Child and Family Team (CFT) for each child (see Child and Family Team Practice Tool (PDF)); and

 - Provide the DCS Specialist with written findings and recommendations for medically necessary covered services within 24 hours of Rapid Response assessment.
 This information shall be utilized during the initial Preliminary Protective Hearing, which occurs within 5 to 7 days of the child’s removal.
-(See Provider Manual Section 12.2.1, DCS Child Welfare Timelines)
+(See Provider Manual Section 12.2.4, 72 Hour Urgent Behavioral Health Response for Children taken Into the Department of Child Safety's (DCS) Custody).

 Additionally, Behavioral Health Homes are expected to engage the family from which the child was removed within 5 days of the Rapid Response in order to engage them in the assessment process and invite them to participate in the Child and Family Team meeting.
 The Behavioral Health Home is expected to help the parents identify appropriate services and support them in the enrollment process.